 You can trade on international exchanges with a Trading Account, Trading ISA and/or a SIPP Account.

 United States Dealing

-As part of our obligations to the IRS we are required to document all holders of US securities.
+As part of our obligations to the US Tax Authorities – Internal Revenue Service (IRS) we are required to document all holders of US securities.
 Additionally, should you reside in a country that has a treaty with the US you may benefit from treaty relief in respect of dividend and interest payments.

 If you wish to invest in US (United States) stocks and shares, you will need to complete the appropriate Form W-8, depending on your account type.